Ongud: Mongol Empire

 In the 13th century, a part of Shatuo probably included in the Mongol Empire as an Ongud tribe, another part as White Tatars.
 According to a number of authors, the Onguds were already a Mongolized tribe in the 13th century (Nikolai Aristov, Ochir).
 Academicians Boris Vladimirtsov and Vasily Bartold believed that ethnically the Onguds were already the southern Mongols.
 According to the Mongolian chronicler Sanan-Setsen, the Onguds at the time of Genghis Khan were part of the Su Mongols.

 The Ongud chief Ala Kush Tegin revealed the Naimans plan to attack Genghis Khan in 1205 and allied with the Mongols.
 When Genghis Khan invaded the Jin Dynasty in 1211, Ala Kush Tegin supported him.
 Genghis married his daughter Alakhai Bekhi to one of Ala Kush's sons.
 However, political opponents killed Ala Kush Tegin.
 Genghis put down the rebellion and took the family under his protection, with his daughter the de facto ruler.
 Alakhai Bekhi ruled the Ongud as regent for several underage princes until the reign of Güyük Khan (1246–48).

 Many famous post-Genghis Mongols are of Ongud descent, including the well-known traveler, diplomat, and monk of the Church of the East, Rabban Bar Sauma (1220–1294).
 The Ongud proved good allies to Kublai.
-For example, the Ongud ruler George married Kublai's two granddaughters and fought against Kaidu, whose protégé Duwa captured and killed him later in 1298.
+For example, the Ongud ruler George was the son of Princess Yuelie, daughter of Kublai and married Kublai's two granddaughters and fought against Kaidu, whose protégé Duwa captured and killed him later in 1298.
 A number of Öngüd, including George, were said to have been converted to Catholicism by John of Montecorvino (1246–1328).

 After 1221 many Onguds were resettled in Khwarezm, where they served as governors for the Golden Horde.
 They formed part of the Argyns and the Mughal tribe.
 The Onguds in Mongolia became an otog of the Tumed in the 15th century.
 The Onguds gradually vanished from historical records and likely assimilated into other Turkic and Mongol tribes beginning in the post-Yuan period.
 The Mongols of Inner Mongolia, Mongolia and western China eventually converted to Tibetan Buddhism from the 16th century onwards.

 Art and architecture

 The University of Hong Kong possesses a collection of around a thousand 13th- and 14th-century bronze Nestorian crosses from the Ongud region collected during the 1920s by F. A. Nixon, a British postal official working in northern China.
-Although their designs vary, Maltese crosses with a square central panel displaying a swastika, the Buddhist good luck symbol, predominate.
+Although their designs vary, the East Syriac cross resembling the Maltese crosses with a square central panel displaying a swastika, the Buddhist good luck symbol, predominate.

 The Ongud Monument Ensemble was constructed by the Turkic tribes during the 6th-8th centuries for their noblemen.
 This consists of over 30 man-like figures, a lion and a sheep, and about 550 standing stones in alignments reminiscent of Carnac or Avebury.
 There is also a large tomb made of 4 sculptured slabs.
 Each slab has the front face decorated with a trellis-pattern like the walls of a yurt, and a simple frieze on top.